 For Linux, the installation of a 64-bit Firefox browser on the desktop, and not a 32-bit version, is mandatory, before cmgui is installed.
 The version of Firefox on the desktop can be checked and replaced if necessary.
-The check can be done similarly to the following (some output elided):
+The binary can be checked in a manner similar to the following (some output elided):

 '''

-root@work:~# file /usr/bin/firefox
+root@work:~# file firefox /usr/lib32/firefox/firefox-bin: ELF 32-bit LSB executable,

-/usr/bin/firefox: ELF 32-bit LSB executable, Intel 80386,...
+Intel 80386,..

 root@work:~# apt-get install firefox:amd64

 ...

 root@work:~# exit

 '''